Contact: Robin Winer

 3101 16th St., NW

 FOR IMMEDIATE RELEASE:

-CHEC ranks #1 among non-select schools (schools with no entrance exam requirements) in DC according to Washington Post’s 2013 School Challenge Index; In overall rankings CHEC is #34 among top performing schools in the metro area.
+CHEC retains #1 ranking among non-select schools (schools with no entrance exam requirements) in DC according to Washington Post’s 2014 School Challenge Index; In overall rankings CHEC is #34 among top performing public schools in the metro area.

 Annually, the Washington Post "America's Most Challenging High Schools" ranks schools, locally and nationally, based on the number of Advanced Placement, International Baccalaureate and Advanced International Certificate of Education tests given at a school each year, divided by the number of seniors who graduated that year.
 A ratio of 1.000 means the school had as many tests as graduates.
 Of particular importance is the percentage of students who come from families that qualify for lunch subsidies and the percentage of graduates who passed at least one college-level test during their high school career, a score called equity and excellence.